CodeAndCrux/codeandcrux.github.io/_posts/2022-11-17-quentin-tarantino-bible-verses.md

 What a boss.

-As I continued reading through the books, I found myself amused by some of the detailed descriptions of gore.
+As I continued reading through the books, I found myself amused by some of the detailed descriptions of gore and other brutal scenes.
 They reminded me of scenes in Quentin Tarantino movies like Kill Bill and Pulp Fiction.
 I started collecting them.

 I'm up to the book of Psalms now, so there may be more to come, and I may have missed some along the way, but here is what I have for now.